How to Check for Proper Refrigerant Charge after Mini Split AC Installation

 A: ⁢ Measure the ⁢temperature of the air coming out of the indoor unit and the temperature of the refrigerant lines.
 Check the system’s return air and ⁢the temperature difference (also known as the Delta T) ⁢between the return and supply air.
 A typical Delta T should range from 15°F to 20°F, depending on the system and ambient conditions.

-See also How to Properly Insulate and Weatherproof Your Mini Split AC System for Installation
+See also How to Optimize Aesthetics During Mini Split AC Installation

 Q6: What ⁢should I do if I find the refrigerant charge is low or high?